godycnyama/mywebsite/README.md

-# This repo is for my personal website running on [http://godknowschristians.netlify.app](https://github.com/facebook/create-react-app)
+# This repo is for my personal website running on http://godknowschristians.netlify.app
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This repo is for my personal website running on [http://godknowschristians.netlify.app](https://github.com/facebook/create-react-app)

 ## Available Scripts